andy-schulz/thekla4j/docs/features/web/http/---HTTP---.md

 );
 ```

-Any HTTP client has to implement the `HttpClient` interface:
+Any new HTTP client has to implement the `HttpClient` interface:

 ```java
 com.teststeps.thekla4j.http.core.HttpClient